nwyche9/Java_Data_Algo/README.md

     Bucket Sort is a folder with an implementation of the Bucket Sort algorithm.

-    Stacks is a folder with an implementation of the Stack data strucutre.
+    Stacks is a folder with an implementation of the Stack data strucutre using an array as the backing data structure.

     LinkedList is a folder with an implementation of a linked list data structure.